algorhythmicdev/AlgoWeb/README.md

 AlgoRhythmics 2026 Website Redesign Plan
 Progress Tracker
 - [x] Refresh top-level navigation with a dedicated Solutions hub linking to NodeVoyage, Ideonautix, and consulting.
+(See `src/lib/components/Navigation.svelte` and `src/lib/config/navigation.js`.)
-- [x] Build dedicated NodeVoyage product page with roadmap, differentiators, and Explorers Club signup.
+- [x] Build dedicated NodeVoyage product page with roadmap, differentiators, and Explorers Club signup—now restyled with Voyage Blue aurora scenes, OS-like glass cards, and motion-safe halos around every explorer touchpoint.
+(See `src/routes/nodevoyage/+page.svelte`.)
-- [x] Build dedicated Ideonautix product page with module highlights, pilot invitation, and use cases.
+- [x] Build dedicated Ideonautix product page with module highlights, pilot invitation, and use cases—now framed by Cherry-accent aurora wraps, productivity dashboard glass, and reduced-motion friendly pulses.
+(See `src/routes/ideonautix/+page.svelte`.)
 - [x] Update Contact page with remote-first messaging, reason selector, and newsletter call-to-action.
+(See `src/routes/contact/+page.svelte`.)
 - [x] Launch future Education Hub / blog to replace legacy resources section.
+(See `src/routes/education-hub/+page.svelte` and redirect in `src/routes/resources/+page.js`.)
 - [x] Launch dedicated consulting services pilot page with application flow and supporting materials.
+(See `src/routes/consulting/+page.svelte`.)
+- [x] Launch Help Center knowledge base with onboarding guides, quick answers, and live status updates, now wrapped in animated aurora backdrops and interactive glass cards for each support path.
+(See `src/routes/help-center/+page.svelte`.)
+- [x] Refresh the shared Services hub with aurora gradient wraps, section-specific glass tokens, and motion-safe halos to highlight consulting, platforms, education, and finale calls-to-action.
+(See `src/routes/services/+page.svelte`.)
 Design System (2026 Refresh)

+> ✅ Implemented via unified token catalogue in `src/lib/styles/theme.css`, global styles in `src/lib/styles`, and theme
+> utilities in `src/lib/theme/theme-utils.ts`.

 A Unified, Accessible Aesthetic: The 2026 redesign introduces a cohesive design system across AlgoRhythmics and its platforms, emphasizing clarity, playfulness, and WCAG AAA accessibility.
 The visual style is dynamic minimalism with restrained use of frosted glass effects, subtle grain textures, and gentle motion that supports content without distracting.
 All interactive elements meet or exceed strict contrast standards (AAA for text, ≥3:1 for non-text UI) to ensure the site is usable by all audiences.

 Color Themes & Identity

+> ✅ Aurora Purple, Voyage Blue, Signal Yellow, and Cherry Pop tokens are defined in `src/lib/styles/theme.css` and applied
+> across components via CSS variables.

 Shared Brand Color: Aurora Purple (#6A38FF) is the unifying thread across the company’s web presence.
 This vibrant purple appears in logos, highlights, and call-to-action elements, creating a consistent brand feel.